Display¶

 Note

-The content of the frame buffer must be updated with the content of the back buffer when the Graphics Engine is calling the flush()
+The content of the front buffer must be updated with the content of the back buffer when the Graphics Engine is calling the flush()

 function.